- EaseUS Freeware

 Failed to log on the network (probably wrong username and password)

-In most case, the issue is caused by insufficient permission of your current Windows account.
-EaseUS Todo Backup cannot access target shared folder and perform backup job with it.
+In most cases, this issue occurs due to insufficient permissions on your current Windows account.
+As a result, EaseUS Todo Backup is unable to access the target shared folder and complete the backup task.

-But if you can ensure correct account has been used, to help you get rid of the issue, please try the following possible solutions one by one.
+However, if you are certain that the correct account has been used, please try the following solutions one by one to resolve the issue.

 Solution 1: Use IP address instead